 2015 Code requirement 2020 Code requirement Quantum of work Determining how much work to do on arrangements to secure value for money is a matter of auditor judgement.
 Quantum of work Determining how much work to do on arrangements to secure value for money remains a matter of auditor judgement, but we expect the enhanced risk assessment process and reporting requirements to require more time to be input.
-Reporting criteria The NAO's supporting Auditor Guidance Note 3 defines proper arrangements as: Informed decision making Acting in the public interest, through demonstrating and applying the principles and values of sound governance Understanding and using appropriate and reliable financial and performance information (including, where relevant, information from regulatory/monitoring bodies) to support informed decision making and performance management Reliable and timely financial reporting that supports the delivery of strategic priorities Managing risks effectively and maintaining a sound system of internal control Sustainable resource deployment Planning finances effectively to support the sustainable delivery of strategic priorities Planning, organising and developing the workforce effectively to deliver strategic priorities Working with partners and other third parties Working with third parties effectively to support the delivery of strategic priorities Procuring supplies and services effectively to support the delivery of strategic priorities Reporting criteria The Code specifies that auditors need to focus on these reporting criteria: 1.
+Reporting criteria The NAO's supporting Auditor Guidance Note 3 defines proper arrangements as: Informed decision making Acting in the public interest, through demonstrating and applying the principles and values of sound governance Understanding and using appropriate and reliable financial and performance information (including, where relevant, information from regulatory/monitoring bodies) to support informed decision making and performance management Reliable and timely financial reporting that supports the delivery of strategic priorities Managing risks effectively and maintaining a sound system of internal control 2.
+Sustainable resource deployment Planning finances effectively to support the sustainable delivery of strategic priorities and maintain statutory functions Managing and utilising assets effectively to support the delivery of strategic priorities Planning, organising and developing the workforce effectively to deliver strategic priorities Working with partners and other third parties Working with third parties effectively to deliver strategic priorities Commissioning services effectively to support the delivery of strategic priorities Procuring supplies and services effectively to support the delivery of strategic priorities Reporting criteria The Code specifies that auditors need to focus on these reporting criteria: 1.
 Financial sustainability: how the body plans and manages its resources to ensure it can continue to deliver its services.
 Specifically: How the body ensures that it identifies all the significant financial pressures that are relevant to its short and medium-term plans and builds these into them; How the body plans to bridge its funding gaps and identifies achievable savings; How the body plans finances to support the sustainable delivery of services in accordance with strategic and statutory priorities; How the body ensures that its financial plan is consistent with other plans such as workforce, capital, investment, and other operational planning which may include working with other local public bodies as part of a wider system; and how the body identifies and manages risks to financial resilience, e.g. unplanned changes in demand, including challenge of the assumptions underlying its plans.
 2. Governance: how the body ensures that it makes informed decisions and properly manages its risks.
 Specifically: How the body monitors and assesses risk and how the body gains assurance over the effective operation of internal controls, including arrangements to prevent and detect fraud; How the body approaches and carries out its annual budget setting process;